 It’s no secret that the cloud computing industry is growing rapidly.
-451 Research predicts one-third of enterprises will spend their IT budgets on hosting and cloud services in 2018, and Gartner stated global spending on cloud services reached $260 billion in 2017.
+451 Research predicts one-third of enterprises will spend their IT budgets on hosting and cloud services in 2018, and other analysts peg global spending on cloud services at $260 billion in 2017.

 However, just because many enterprises are moving to the cloud doesn’t mean you can just go out and sign with a cloud vendor without building a compelling business case.

 What will you do with the servers you have on-premises and the data centers you already lease?
 How much will it cost to migrate your infrastructure, data, and applications?
 Should you even move everything?
 Is it legal to move certain data?
 Will your information be safe?
 Will you still have control?
 At the end of the day, will this actually save me money or cost me more?

 Those are just a few of the questions you should be asking yourself as you ponder a move to the cloud.
 Need a crash course on what cloud computing is and the options available to you?
 Read our primer first.

 As you build your business case for cloud infrastructure, applications, or staffing – make sure you consider these points;

 Companies looking to move their IT infrastructure to the cloud could potentially save the most money.
 Based on conversations we’ve had with our clients, many utilize less than half of their available on-premises IT infrastructure.
 It’s good that you’re not overcapacity, but spending money to maintain, upgrade, and house on-premises infrastructure when you’re using less than half of it is a tremendous waste of money.
 But is it right for you?
 Here are the data points to take into account:

 - Cost of facilities such as data centers, as well as the cost of lease time you have remaining and any penalties for breaking your lease